MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Monitor the VM instances**.
 Collect logs and metrics from VM instances to monitor resource usage and measure the health of the instances.
 Common metrics include CPU usage, number of requests, I/O latency, and [others](/azure/azure-monitor/vm/vminsights-log-query).
 Set up Azure Monitor [alerts](/azure/virtual-network/monitor-virtual-network#alerts) to get notified about issues and for detecting configuration changes in your environment.
 >
+> - **Monitor health of the VMs and the dependencies**.
+Take advantage of networking components that check the health status of VMs.
+For example, Azure Load Balancer pings VMs to detect unhealthy VMs and reroute traffic accordingly.
+>     Use monitoring agents to collect logs and metrics to get a comprehensive view of your VMs.
+Azure Virtual Machine Scale Sets roll up telemetry, allowing you to view health metrics at an individual VM level or as an aggregate.
+>     Deploy the [Azure Monitor Agent (AMA)](/azure/azure-monitor/agents/agents-overview) to your VMs to collect monitoring data from the guest OS, with OS-specific [Data Collection Rules (DCR)](/azure/azure-monitor/agents/data-collection-rule-azure-monitor-agent).
+[VM insights](/azure/azure-monitor/vm/vminsights-overview) offers an efficient way to monitor VMs and scale sets.
+It gathers data from Log Analytics workspaces and provides predefined workbooks for performance data trending.
+This data can be viewed per VM or aggregated across multiple VMs via Azure Monitor.
+>
+- **Conduct chaos experiments**.
+Azure Chaos Studio offers several fault libraries that target critical VM use cases and help you build resilient systems by intentionally injecting faults and observing the results.
+>
+> - **Create a maintenance plan**. that includes regular system patching is a part of routine operations.
+Include emergencies process that allows for immediate application of patches.
+You can have custom process to manage the patching and, or partially delegate it to Azure.
+>    Azure provides features for individual [VM maintenance](/azure/virtual-machines/maintenance-configurations).
+Also, you can set up  maintenance windows to minimize disruptions during updates.
+During platform updates, fault domain considerations are key for resilience.
+If one instance per zone is needed across two zones, four instances are required in each zone.
+If spread across two zones, at least six instances are needed.
+>
 > - **Automate processes for bootstrapping, running scripts, and configuring VMs**.
 You can use extensions or automate through custom scripts.
 Here are some recommended options:
 >   - [Azure Key Vault virtual machine (VM) extension](/azure/virtual-machines/extensions/key-vault-windows) that provide automatic refresh of certificates stored in an Azure Key Vault.
 >   - [Azure Custom Script Extension](/azure/virtual-machines/extensions/custom-script-linux) (Windows and Linux) that downloads and runs scripts on Azure virtual machines (VMs).
 Use this extension for post-deployment configuration, software installation, or any other configuration or management task.
 >   - Use cloud-init to setup the startup environment for Linux-based VMs.
 >
 > - **Have processes for installing automatic updates**.
-Consider using [Automatic VM Guest patching](/azure/virtual-machines/automatic-vm-guest-patching) to keep your OS patched.
+Consider using [Automatic VM Guest patching](/azure/virtual-machines/automatic-vm-guest-patching) for a timely rollout of critical and security patches.
+Use [Update Management in Azure Automation](/azure/automation/update-management/overview) to manage OS updates for your Windows and Linux virtual machines in Azure.
 >
 > - **Build a test environment** that closely matches your production environment to test updates and changes before deploying to production.
 Have processes in place to test the security updates, performance baselines, and reliability faults.
 Take advantage of Azure Chaos Studio fault libraries to inject and simulate error conditions.
 For more information, see [Azure Chaos Studio fault and action library](/azure/chaos-studio/chaos-studio-fault-library).

-### Recommendations
+##### Recommendations

+Use the design strategy to build your proof-of-concept or optimize your existing environment by evaluating these recommendations.

+These recommendations don't represent an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
+Instead, they represent the key recommendations mapped to the preceding design perspectives.

 | Recommendation | Benefit |
 |--------|----|